bluhevn/TIL/Git/make_folder.md

 =============

 ### it's just simple
-### press 'Create New File' button, and make folder with '/'.
+### press 'Create New File' button, and make folder and file with '/'.